tuliopaim/EasyCqrs/README.md

     public Guid Id { get; set; }
 }
 ```

 Specifc CommandResult class are not required, you can use the CommandResult instead.

 ### CommandInput

-You create a Command Input class by inheriting from `CommandInput<TCommandResult>`, where the `TCommandResult` generics will be the CommandResult, for this example, `NewPersonCommandResult`
+The `CommandResult` express the input of your command.
+You must create a Command Input class by inheriting from `CommandInput<TCommandResult>`, where the `TCommandResult` is your command result class, for this example, `NewPersonCommandResult`

 ```csharp
 public class NewPersonCommandInput : CommandInput<NewPersonCommandResult>